-Overall, looking at the technical analysis landscape – although indicators are mixed and some are pointing in different directions, it seems Nasdaq might reverse course and start pointing upward in the short term.
+Overall, looking at the technical analysis landscape, it seems the Nasdaq might continue pointing upwards in the short term.